Introduction: UK Ring Video Doorbell Pro Working With Mechanical Chime

 While this is a very straight-forward task in the US with their powerful rugged doorbells, over here in Blighty, our doorbells tend to work on a lower (and so much more respectable) voltage.

-The Ring Video Doorbell Pro requires a constant power from a 24V transformer (included in the kit) and US doorbells can easily cope with this sort of power and can therefore be powered from the same transformer, as described in the official Ring wiring diagrams.
+The Ring Video Doorbell Pro requires a constant power supply of 24V and this is supplied from a transformer which is included in the box.
+US doorbells can easily cope with this sort of power and can therefore be powered from the same transformer, as described in the official Ring wiring diagrams.

 This is neither ideal nor sensible and could create a fire hazard.